 Barataria Basin Hydrocoast Map Series Summary

-The Hydrocoast maps for the week of April 24 through April 30, 2017 for the Barataria Basin were produced using field data, Louisiana Department of Wildlife and Fisheries (LDWF) water quality data, MODIS, satellite imagery, precipitation data, wind data and permanent monitoring stations in the basin (USGS buoys, etc.).
-During this Hydrocoast period the salinity increased at the river passes and West Bay, but decreased everywhere else.
+The Hydrocoast maps for the week of December 4th through December 10th, 2017 for the Barataria Basin were produced using field data, Louisiana Department of Wildlife and Fisheries (LDWF) water quality data, MODIS, satellite imagery, precipitation data, wind data and permanent monitoring stations in the basin (USGS buoys, etc.).
+During this Hydrocoast period the salinity increased in the interior of the basin but remained similar near the barrier islands.
+Discharge increased at all outlets and shiphons, with the exception of Bayou Lafourche, SW Donaldsonville.
 Average daily discharge at outlets entering the basin was:

-- Naomi Diversion Canal = 0 - 0 cfs
+- Naomi Diversion Canal = 0 to 0 cfs

 - West Pointe a la Hache Siphon = 0 to 0 cfs

 - Bayou Lafourche, Donaldsonville = 448 to 454 cfs

 - Bayou Lafourche, SW Donaldsonville = 427 to 425 cfs

 - Bayou Lafourche, Thibodaux = 385 to 428 cfs

 - GIWW, West of Bayou Lafourche = N/A cfs